 - Promotes deeper relaxation and opening of body

-Debbie, from Go Within Yoga, is certified and registered with Yoga Alliance.
+Debbie, owner of Go Within Yoga, is certified and registered with Yoga Alliance.
 She has dedicated her services to private, one-on-one instruction where the attention is entirely on helping you with movement principles, improving your alignment, as well as synchronizing breath with drishti (gazing point) and body awareness.